leihub3/music-exam-builder/VERCEL_DEPLOYMENT.md

 ## Backend Deployment

-The backend Express server needs to be deployed separately.
-You have two options:

-### Option 1: Deploy Backend as Separate Service
-- Deploy to a service like Railway, Render, or Fly.io
-- Update `NEXT_PUBLIC_API_URL` in Vercel to point to your backend URL

-### Option 2: Convert to Next.js API Routes (Recommended for Vercel)
+✅ **The backend has been migrated to Next.js API routes!**

-- Migrate Express routes to Next.js API routes in `frontend/src/app/api/`
+All Express routes have been converted to Next.js API routes located in `frontend/src/app/api/`.
+This means:
-- This allows both frontend and backend to be deployed together on Vercel
-- No separate backend service needed
+- ✅ No separate backend deployment needed
+- ✅ All API routes are deployed together with the frontend on Vercel
+- ✅ API calls use relative paths (`/api/...`) - no `NEXT_PUBLIC_API_URL` needed
+- ✅ All routes are serverless functions on Vercel

+The backend folder (`backend/`) is kept for reference but is no longer needed for deployment.

 ## Monorepo Structure